Something like a memo about installing Kali Linux 2024.2 and recovering passwords with John the Ripper

 When using resource-intensive applications, such as Burp Suite, they recommend at least 8 GB of RAM (and even more if it is a large web application!) or using simultaneous programs at the same time.

-This time, we'll use English, which has a lot of documentation.
-Just click through the steps and once you
+This time, I'll go with English, as it has more documentation.
+Just click through this part, and

 It took about 10 minutes from download to launch.
-It launched without any problems.
+It started up successfully.

-I remember making a backpack with a similar pattern in home economics class when I was a student.
+I think I made a backpack with a similar pattern in home economics class when I was a student.

 Version